 An early map of the town of Carondelet, taken from History of St. Louis Neighborhoods, 1978 [5].

-After Fredericks death, Harriet borrowed $1,500 (a little over $41k in 2023) on a term of 5 years from Elias Loomis (of New Haven, Connecticut), using her house as collateral.
-The property was later sold at auction by the Courthouse in St. Louis on Feb 11th, 1880 to Elias Loomis, who bid $1648 (about $48.5K in 2023) [1].
+After Frederick's death, Harriet borrowed $1,500 (about $41k in 2023) on a term of 5 years from Elias Loomis (A well-know teacher and scholar from New Haven, Connecticut), using her house as collateral.
+The property was later sold at auction by the Courthouse in St. Louis on Feb 11th, 1880 to the same Elias Loomis, who bid $1648 (about $48.5K in 2023) [1].

 Elias Loomis, former owner